3d-partons/partons/doc/markdown/partons_configuration.md

 database.production.user =  partons
 database.production.passwd = partons

-# Whether to use temporary file transaction to load data
+# Whether to use the temporary file transaction mechanism to load data
-database.load.infile.use = false
+database.load.infile.use = true

-# Temporary working directory needed by the transaction mechanism (if previous is true)
+# Working directory needed by the temporary file transaction mechanism (if database.load.infile.use is true)
 database.load.infile.directory = /path/to/tmp

 # THREAD #